My work as an artist, educator and curator explores expressive forms in experiential media and holographic art.

-Creating spatially animated holographic scenes my work investigates the emergent psychophysical experience of multiple and moving perspectives.
+Creating spatially animated holographic scenes my artwork investigates the emergent psychophysical experience of multiple and moving perspectives.
 I use hundreds of photographs and video to make holographic scenes to capture an intertwined dynamic of urban gaze.

 The structures of visual experiences that I develop through conceptual holographic design connects motion, association and spatial similarity.
 By breaking the recording/repay window of the hologram the compositions become a transformation of perspective and view.

 I began by making stop motion scenes and stenciling of different perspectives into the holograms.
 The pattern of these stencils enabled me to spatially animate scenes.
 With Hover… I flipped the holograms projecting a sequence of images using mechanical contraptions to scan the holograms and project animations of a dragonfly-creature.
 The Hover… project was also an honours thesis in Applied Physics about the geometry of holographic image projection.

 Into the Holographic Landscape mapped sequences of photographs into dynamic urban scenes (Center for the Holographic Arts, New York 2006).
-While the We’re all looking project (2007) explored how multiple perspectives from a group of photographers could be choreographed into holographic scenes to reveal a diagrammatic sense of place (Bus gallery, Melbourne 2008).
+While the We’re all looking series (2007) explored how multiple perspectives from a group of photographers could be choreographed into holographic scenes to reveal a diagrammatic sense of place.

-The role of the camera and hologram shaping perspective became the focus of my practice, with the exhibition Explorations of the Holographic Gaze (Gallery 175, Seoul 2010) presenting holograms that linked and transformed the movement of the viewer to a visually suggested protagonist.
-This body of work developed into my doctoral thesis and exhibition The Emergent Holographic Scene (Spatial Information Architecture Laboratory, RMIT University / PostX gallery, Ghent, 2011).
-In November 2013 the Direktorenhaus and Lehrter Siebzehn in Berlin invited me for a major solo exhibition of my work Enfolded Light
+The role of the camera and hologram shaping perspective became the focus of my image making.
+The exhibition Explorations of the Holographic Gaze (Gallery 175, Seoul 2010) presented holograms that linked and transformed the movement of the viewer to a visually suggested protagonist.